Judgement

 There are a number of reasons people take singing lessons, here is a list of some of the main ones I’ve encountered.

-To problem solve.
+- To problem solve.
 Some pupils have experienced difficulty doing something with their voice, or conquering a certain technique or repertoire.
 Lessons can help you work towards your goals.
+Maybe you have noticed a change in your voice and wish to work out what is going on.

 What happens in my singing lessons?

-Firstly, I’ll invite a new pupil to sit and we will have a chat.
-I’ll introduce myself a little, and I ask about your previous experiences learning music (if any), your understanding of music, the body, and reading music, and your goals for lessons.
-I may make notes to remind myself - for instance if you can read music a little I know you can find your own note to start in your practice.
+- Firstly, I’ll invite a new pupil to sit and we will have a chat.
+I’ll introduce myself a little, and I ask about your previous experiences learning music (if any), your understanding of music, the body, reading music, and your goals.
+I may make notes to remind myself - for instance if you can read music a little I know you can find your own note to practice.
 If not, we will find other ways to help you.

 What will I gain from singing lessons?